Meetings ICRI Meetings

 How to book

 To secure your room and to ensure availability, please email [email protected] with your requested dates.
 Please include “ICRI – Room Booking” in the subject line.
-Please note payment can be done upon arrival.
+You are encouraged to book your room ASAP.
+Please note, that the room will be charged upon arrival, and your booking can be adjusted prior to arrival.

 Airport & Travel